 When most people think about early childhood development, playgrounds and play often come to mind.
 While most people think of a playground as a place for a child to run off energy.

 However, did you know there’s actually a lot more going on that benefits a child?

 Experts agree that outdoor free play shouldn’t be seen as an extracurricular activity meant to “run off” energy.
-Outdoor play should be seen as a vital tool in a child’s development.
+Outdoor play should be seen as a vital (even essential) tool in a child’s development.

 Aside from the obvious, that physical exercise is beneficial for children, did you ever stop to think about the mental and social benefits playgrounds provide?